A version of this story was originally published on CIMMYT.org

 So far, the use of balanced fertilizer application has benefited more than a hundred members of the cooperative by gaining an average income of $219 in a season from cultivating cauliflower – a cash crop in Nepal’s Terai region.
 This additional return has helped farmers to adequately feed an average family of 4.5 people for the entire year.

-Dutrani Chaudhary, a cooperative member, said that she was able to raise cauliflower production by 64% by applying balanced fertilizers that supplied all the essential nutrients – nitrogen, phosphorus, potash and micro-nutrient boron.
+Dutrani Chaudhary, a cooperative member, said that she was able to raise cauliflower production by 64% by applying balanced fertilizers that supplied all the essential nutrients – nitrogen, phosphorus, potash, and the micronutrient boron.
 She earned about $238 from 0.033 ha of land, which is a much larger gain for any farmer from a single season.
-As well as boosting her pride and confidence, she can now contribute for her children’s school fees and household expenditures.
+In addition to boosting her pride and confidence, she can now contribute for her children’s school fees and household expenditures.

-After witnessing positive results, many other farmers in the village started applying major nutrients using urea, DAP (Di-ammonium Phosphate) and MoP (Muriate of Potash) to increase crop productivity.
-In 2017, Joshi and her members noticed a sharp rise in fertilizer procurement from the cooperative among farmers resulting in almost double the sales compared to 2015.
-Prior to the project’s agronomic literacy programs on soil fertility management, she sold merely 15 tons urea and 10 tons of DAP.
-Thereafter, fertilizer sales increased to 32.6 tons and 27.9 tons, for urea and DAP respectively, in just two years.
+After witnessing positive results, many other farmers in the village started applying major nutrients using urea, DAP (diammonium phosphate) and MOP (muriate of potash) to increase crop productivity.
+In 2017, Joshi and other members noticed a sharp rise in fertilizer procurement from the cooperative among farmers resulting in almost double the sales compared to 2015.
+Prior to the project’s agronomic literacy programs on soil fertility management, she sold merely 15 tons of urea and 10 tons of DAP.
+Thereafter, fertilizer sales increased to 32.6 tons and 27.9 tons of urea and DAP, respectively, in just two years.

-“For the first time in 2018 we sold 500 kilograms of MoP since the cooperative established,” explained Joshi.
-MoP was never considered a priority by the farmers before and they rarely purchased it from the cooperative.
+“For the first time, in 2018 we sold 500 kilograms of MOP since the cooperative [was] established,” explained Joshi.
+MOP was never considered a priority by the farmers before and they rarely purchased it from the cooperative.

 On the rise

-Now more organized and well-equipped, the cooperative has started organizing programs this year on off-seasonal and seasonal vegetable cultivation on crops such as tomato, cauliflower and cucurbits that have aided around 150 member households.
+Now more organized and well-equipped, the cooperative has started organizing programs this year on off-seasonal and seasonal vegetable cultivation of crops such as tomato, cauliflower, and cucurbits, which has aided around 150 member households.
 “We have prioritized balanced fertilizer application in our vegetable production program,” says Madhuri Chaudhary, manager of the cooperative.

 Joshi and her team of visionary women have been successful in setting up an inclusive new movement in Masuriya village, which has led to their active participation in development activities and decision-making roles not only at the household level but also in societal issues around women’s rights.
 Passionate to learn new skills and grow financially independent, these rural women are confident in making their own decisions for themselves, their family and for the wider society.
 Although it started small, the cooperative has now boomed towards improving rural women’s economic empowerment and sparking better livelihood opportunities in the area.